 Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for loans made past July of '99) goes down below seventy-eight percent of the price of purchase, but not at the point the borrower's equity climbs to more than twenty-two percent.
 (This legal obligation does not cover some higher risk mortgages.)
 But if your equity rises to 20% (no matter what the original purchase price was), you have the legal right to cancel the PMI (for a mortgage that past July 1999).

-Review your loan statements often.
-You'll want to be aware of the the purchase amounts of the homes that sell in your neighborhood.
-If your loan is fewer than five years old, probably you haven't made much progress with the principal � you have been paying mostly interest.
+Analyze your statements often.
+Pay attention to the prices of other houses in your neighborhood.
+If your mortgage is under five years old, chances are you haven't made much progress with the principal � it's been mostly interest.

-As soon as your equity has reached the desired twenty percent, you are just a few steps away from canceling your PMI payments, once and for all.
-You will need to contact the lending institution to alert them that you wish to cancel PMI payments.
-The lending institution will request documentation that your equity is at 20 percent or above.
-You can acquire proof of your home's equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+Once your equity has reached the required twenty percent, you are just a few steps away from canceling your PMI payments, once and for all.
+Call your lender to ask for cancellation of your PMI.
+The lending institution will require proof that your equity is at 20 percent or above.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for canceling PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.